-Jocko Willink and Chris Gardner offer two examples of how they leverage Chronos to navigate the chaos and practice the art of living well.
+Jocko Willink and Chris Gardner offer two examples of how they leverage Chronos to navigate the chaos.
 Retired US Navy SEAL commander Jocko Willink sets three alarms each morning: one electric, one battery-powered, and one windup.
 In Extreme Ownership: How US Navy SEALs Lead and Win, coauthored with Leif Babin, Willink says that “discipline starts every day when the first alarm clock goes off in the morning.”
 He sets three alarm clocks because “there is no excuse for not getting out of bed, especially with all that rests on that decisive moment.”
 He is, however, not the only successful person that has a high level of self-awareness with an understanding of how to effectively manage time.

 On the cover of his book The Pursuit of Happyness: Start Where You Are, entrepreneur Chris Gardner has a watch on each wrist.
 It’s not until page 160 that he explains why.
 One day, Gardner, a stockbroker calling on new account leads, was late to a prospective client.
 He failed to close the account but took to heart what his prospective client told him, “Son if I can’t expect you to be on time, I can’t expect you to make timely decisions with my money.”
 From that point onward, Gardner started to wear a watch on each wrist so as never to be late again.